apache/dolphinscheduler/docs/docs/en/contribute/join/e2e-guide.md

 - function module: Functional modules to be tested, a functional module containing multiple test cases.
 - test point: Specific examples of what needs to be tested.
 For example button click actions on pages, page jump functions.
 - priority: The priority of the test case, **which is recommended to find a high priority**.
-- service: The service that needs to be started during the test process.
+- service: The service that needs to be started during the test workflow.
 - test steps: The test steps to be performed for each test case.
 - expected results: The expected test results.
 - actual results: The actual results.
-- remarks: The precautions needed during the test process.
+- remarks: The precautions needed during the test workflow.

 ![e2e-security](../../../../img/contribute/join/e2e/e2e-security.png)